A Personal Letter to Educators and Older Students

 ● We refuse misinformation about other people’s lives.
 Instead, we build

 ● We call for inclusion and opportunity for all “types of people” across our society.
-We reject any situation or action that treats some “types of people” as worthier than others (Justice).
+We reject any situation or action that treats some “types of people” as more valuable than others (Justice).

-● We stand up against harmful treatment.
+● We stand up against harmful treatment or opportunity denial.
 Through our anti-hate messages, we insist that all people should be respected, fairly treated, and supported.
 We ask others to act, as one 3rd grader put it, like “everyone belongs”!
 (Action)